 How to get there?

 Mount Everest is the highest mountain in the world and the highest point on Earth.
+The location of Mount Everest in Nepal is on the Border side.

 The summit of Mt.
 Everest can be reached through two routes.
 One from Nepal’s southeast and the other from Tibet’s north.
 But the south face of Mt.
-Everest is the most popular route that is from Nepal side.
+Everest is the most popular route that is from the Nepal side.

 Apart from the two main routes mentioned above, Everest can be climbed from other routes as well.